-National Grid Gas purchases Operating Margins (OM) on an annual basis in line with both the Uniform Network Code (UNC)1 and obligations described in the National Grid Gas Safety Case in respect of the NTS (the Safety Case).
-The Safety Case places an obligation on National Grid Gas to maintain OM at levels and locations determined throughout the year.
+National Grid Gas procures a quantity of Operating Margins (OM) on an annual basis in line with both the Uniform Network Code (UNC)1 and obligations described in the National Grid Gas Safety Case in respect of the NTS (our safety Case).
+Our Safety Case places an obligation on National Grid Gas to maintain OM at levels and locations determined throughout the year.